ciankc/REMtrack/README.md

 ### Problem Statement

-Current at-home sleep trackers use movement and heartrate as the primary indicators of sleep cycles.
-However, these are not accurate indicators of REM sleep.
+Current at-home sleep trackers use movement (actigraphy) as the primary indicator of sleep cycles.
+However, this is based on the "assumption that people move most during wake states with a progressive reduction in motion as they approach the deepest stages of sleep" (1).
+This is an inaccurate way to classify REM sleep cycles.
 During a polysomnogram (sleep study), brain waves (EEG) and eye movements (EOG) are monitored to determine REM sleep.
 Sleep studies are expensive and impractical for a user that simply wants more information regarding their sleep cycles, or someone that wishes to track their sleep over time.

 ### Approach

-The REMtrack solution involves a sleep mask with an integrated inertial measurement unit (IMU), as well as a MyoWare muscle sensor to detect when muscle tone is lost during REM sleep.
+The REMtrack solution involves a sleep mask with an integrated inertial measurement unit (IMU), as well as a pulse sensor.
+Heart rate has been shown to have "clear long-range correlations during REM sleep (H=0.78)", which means that it will be a useful tool to measure (2).
 These sensors will prevent the need for costly sleep studies, reduce the inaccuracies of at-home sleep tracking, and be cheaper and more comfortable than existing EEG headsets.

 ### Prior Works